 Naaman was a general of the army under the king of Aram.
 He was important to his master, who held him in the highest esteem because it was by him that God had given victory to Aram: a truly great man, but afflicted with a grievous skin disease… So Naaman with his horses and chariots arrived in style and stopped at Elisha’s door.
 Elisha sent out a servant to meet him with this message: “Go to the River Jordan and immerse yourself seven times… ” Naaman lost his temper.
 He turned on his heel saying, “I thought he’d personally come out and meet me, call on the name of God, wave his hand over the diseased spot, and get rid of the disease.
 The Damascus rivers, Abana and Pharpar, are cleaner by far than any of the rivers in Israel.
 Why not bathe in them?
 I’d at least get clean.”
 But his servants caught up with him and said, “Father, if the prophet had asked you to do something hard and heroic, wouldn’t you have done it?
 So why not this simple task ‘wash and be clean?”
 So he did… Then Naaman and all his attendants went back to the man of God.
 He stood before him and said, “Now I know that there is no God in all the world except in Israel… But there’s one thing for which I need God’s pardon: When my master, leaning on my arm, enters the shrine of Rimmon and worships there, and I’m with him there, worshipping Rimmon, may you see to it that God forgive me for this.”
 Then Elisha said, “Everything will be alright.
 Go in peace.”

-At one point nearly all of of us has felt leprous, marginalized from at least one group we would like to have desperately been a part of.
-So maybe we can begin to feel Naaman’s pain as we see him slowly being pushed out of his society to the margin… Maybe we can empathize with Naaman, maybe we can see how we ourselves have pushed others our in order to make ourselves “clean.”
-The pain, the conflict, the sense of loss that we all have experienced are important, but they should never take such a priority in our lives that those feelings then justify our need to keep people out who are so desperately looking for healing of both the body and the soul.
+At one point nearly all of us has felt leprous, marginalized from at least one group we would like to have desperately been a part of.
+So maybe we can begin to feel Naaman's pain as we see him slowly being pushed out of his society to the margin… Perhaps we can empathize with Naaman, maybe we can see how we have pushed others our to make ourselves "clean."
+The pain, the conflict, the sense of loss that we all have experienced are essential, but they should never take such a priority in our lives that those feelings then justify our need to keep people out who are so desperately looking for healing of both the body and the soul.

 Naaman is at his wits end!
-He has tried to find healing and a solution to his problems, but has come up empty handed.
-In an act of desperation Naaman succumbs to following the advice of his wife’s slave who told him that there was a man in Israel who could relieve him of all his afflictions.
-Naaman must have been in a pretty bad place… Maybe we’ve been in a place like that as well, a place where we have tried all of the options that we could find, but ended up having to seek answers from an unlikely source.
-That takes a heart that humble and willing to admit that they aren’t always right.
+He has tried to find healing and a solution to his problems but has come up empty-handed.
+In the act of desperation, Naaman succumbs to following the advice of his wife's slave who told him that there was a man in Israel who could relieve him of all his afflictions.
+Naaman must have been in a pretty lousy place… Maybe we've been in a situation like that as well, a place where we have tried all of the options that we could find, but ended up having to seek answers from an unlikely source.
+That takes a heart that humble and willing to admit that they aren't always right.

-We find out that humility takes more than just asking for help… It takes a solid action, a step that truly shatters our sense of importance.
-Naaman was a military commander, a high ranking official, a pseudo-celebrity… So when he came seeking help from Elisha he was expecting to be healed in a way that suited a person of his stature… It must have been humiliating then to hear that Elisha’s only prescription for his situation, his disease, was to go and wash in the Jordan River!
-There were so many other options that would have been suited for a man of Naamans stature, but this simple task of bathing in order to be clean almost tripped up Naaman… I think that when we think about the work Christ has given us we often get tripped up on the very simple tasks of what it means to be disciples (i.e. love one another and be humble).
+We find out that humility takes more than just asking for help… It takes a solid action, a step that genuinely shatters our sense of importance.
+Naaman was a military commander, a high ranking official, a pseudo-celebrity… So when he came seeking help from Elisha, he was expecting to be healed in a way that suited a person of his stature… It must have been humiliating than to hear that Elisha's only prescription for his situation, his disease, was to go and wash in the Jordan River!
+There were so many other options that would have been suited for a man of Naamans stature, but this simple task of bathing to be clean almost tripped up Naaman… I think that when we think about the work, Christ has given us we often get tripped up on the straightforward tasks of what it means to be disciples (i.e., love one another and be humble).

-Part of this story about Naaman that wasn’t included in this morning's reading is that Naaman bottles up soil from Israel in order to bring it back to Aram.
-It might sound strange for us today, but back then gods and other deities were viewed as local beings… Each god, each sacred power, had its own territory.
+Part of this story about Naaman that wasn't included in this morning's reading is that Naaman bottles up soil from Israel to bring it back to Aram.
+It might sound strange for us today, but again then gods and other deities were viewed as social beings… Each god, each divine power, had its own territory.
 So in collecting soil from Israel Naaman was making a statement and a rather profound statement.
-After being healed Naaman had a radical shift in his religious values, one that takes him from believing in a pantheon of gods to just believe that there is the only one true God of Israel… It is what allows Naaman to say, “Now I know that there is no God in all the world except in Israel.”
+After being healed Naaman had a radical shift in his religious values, one that takes him from believing in a pantheon of gods to just think that there is the only one true God of Israel… It is what allows Naaman to say, "Now I know that there is no God in all the world except in Israel."
 Have you ever had a moment of clarity like Naaman?
-Perhaps it doesn’t have to be that profound, but perhaps you’ve had a time where something just clicked into place and things began to make sense.
+Perhaps it doesn't have to be that profound, but maybe you've had a time where something just clicked into place, and things began to make sense.

-I find that we often get hung up on “the good place” and “the bad place,” and as a result we end up with some convoluted point system that we constantly runs through our heads.
-What we find this morning is that our actions, while they are important, are not the only thing God cares about… I believe that we find that God cares more about why we do things and what exists and the heart of our very being.
-We may not have leprosy, we may not have find that we have been marginalized or excluded, but we find that we treat others as though they have leprosy.
-And it’s at the Jordan River, that good ol’ dirty river, where we gather together to experience the healing grace that only God can provide.
+I find that we often get hung up on "the good place" and "the bad place," and as a result, we end up with some convoluted point system that we continually run through our heads.
+What we find this morning is that our actions, while they are essential, are not the only thing God cares about… I believe that we see that God cares more about why we do things and what exists and the heart of our very being.
+We may not have leprosy, we may not have found that we have been marginalized or excluded, but we find that we treat others as though they have leprosy.
+And it's at the Jordan River, that good ol' dirty river, where we gather together to experience the healing grace that only God can provide.